 What works beautifully for your neighbor may leave you feeling tired, hungry and cranky.
-When you try to shoehorn yourself into a way of eating that doesn’t resonate with your tastes, your background and your body’s needs, you’ll find yourself unhappy, later if not sooner.
+When you try to shoehorn yourself into a way of eating that doesn’t resonate with your tastes, your background and your body’s internal wisdom, you’ll find yourself unhappy, later if not sooner.

 That’s why lots of people lose weight on diets, but few keep it off.
 It’s not a matter of willpower, either.
 The process of controlling calories in an artificial way is inherently flawed, and our bodies simply won’t put up with it for long!
 Relearning how to eat intuitively and mindfully, in tune with our body’s natural hunger and fullness signals, is a much saner and sustainable way to nourish body and mind (I say “relearn” because little kids know how to do this…until they are taught differently).

 Plus…all that number crunching and record keeping takes time and energy that could be spent on much more fulfilling and satisfying activities.

 I care about being healthy and feeling well, and I bet you do, too.
 This is what’s important to me:

 - I want to sleep well, wake up refreshed and have the energy to do what I want (and need) to do each day, whether that be work or play.

 - I want to be fit and strong enough to walk for miles sightseeing on vacation, to dash for the bus if I need to, and to haul Costco-sized bags of groceries and 50-pound bags of chicken feed from my car.

 - I want to reduce the odds that I develop chronic health problems that will slow me down in future decades.
 (I think modern medicine is an amazing thing, but I don’t want to have a medicine cabinet filled with prescription drugs when I’m 75.)